BlackRock's president faces climate questions at New York event

 The panel moderator, Craig Siegenthaler, managing director at BofA Global Research, asked to call security and Kapito said he would respond "at the appropriate time, not interrupting the event".

-Climate change activists have targeted BlackRock for years, asking the world’s largest asset manager to stop investing in fossil fuel companies.
+Climate activists have targeted BlackRock for years, asking the world’s largest asset manager to stop investing in fossil fuel companies, or to push them harder to cut emissions.

 BlackRock has rejected the idea of divesting from fossil fuels, saying instead it wants to engage with companies on the transition to a low-carbon economy.

+BlackRock has projected that by 2030 at least three quarters of its investments in companies and governments will be with issuers that have scientific targets to cut net greenhouse gas emissions.

+It says its role as a fiduciary to clients "is to help them navigate investment risks and opportunities, not to engineer a specific decarbonization outcome in the real economy," according to a statement on its website.

-The firm has faced criticism from many sides in the debate, with environmentalists protesting it does too little to press for change at fossil fuel portfolio companies, and Republican U.S. politicians accusing it of boycotting energy stocks.
+The stance has drawn criticism from many sides in the debate, with environmentalists protesting it does too little to press for change at oil, gas and coal companies in its portfolio even as Republican U.S. politicians from energy-producing states accuse it of boycotting that industry.

 ((Davide.Barbuscia@thomsonreuters.com; +1 917 285 3067; Reuters Messaging: davide.barbuscia.reuters.com@reuters.net))